Agoria (musician): Four more albums, soundtracks and two labels (2006 - 2019)

 Agoria releases his second album, The Green Armchair, in 2006, during the height of the minimal techno movement.
 Dissatisfied with the prevailing trend, he spent two years developing the album, which featured collaborations with Neneh Cherry, Princess Superstar, and Peter Murphy of Bauhaus.
 That same year, he co-founded the label InFiné alongside Alexandre Cazac and Yannick Matray.
 The label became known for its eclectic approach, blending classical, techno, house, and world music.

 In 2008, Agoria composed his first film soundtrack for Luc Besson’s Go Fast, integrating cinematic storytelling with music.
 Inspired by this experience, he released the album Go Fast later that year.
 His fourth album, Impermanence (2011), incorporated acoustic elements and featured collaborations with Kid A, Seth Troxler, and Carl Craig.
 Following its release, he left InFiné to pursue independent projects.

 In 2016, he launched a new label, Sapiens Records, aimed at both releasing his own music and supporting emerging artists.
 His fifth album, Drift, licensed on Universal/Virgin in March 2019, has been the most successful to date.
 From this albums, three singles have been then accompanied by acclaimed music videos: You're Not Alone, directed by Hernán Corera, Embrace by Jessy Moussalem and Call of the wild by Loïc Andrieu.

 Agoria tour the biggest festival that year from Coachella, Primavera, Lowlands or we love green.
 That year he also started his own Ibiza residency at Blue Marlin under the same name Drift.
 Behind the decks the guests were as diverse as Idris Elba, Dj Harvey, David Guetta or Henrik Schwarz.

 2020 - present

-Agoria's desire to innovate the electronic music scene continues with his recent albums.
-In 2021, he releases .dev, his sixth studio album, which showcases his signature blend of techno and deep house, further solidifying his reputation as a pioneer in the genre.
+In 2021, he released .dev, his sixth studio album, which showcases his signature blend of techno and deep house, further solidifying his reputation as a pioneer in the genre.

 11 years after his first appearance at the Trans Musicales, he is back for the 2022 edition to present a festive and innovative creation called {One Life Two Bodies}, at the crossroads of art and science, being the first artist to organise a live minting experience during a music festival.